UFO Transported On Flatbed Truck To Wright-Patterson Air Force Base? [Video]

 — weirdnews share (@weirdnewsshare) February 8, 2017

 He watched as the law enforcement escort passed, and as the semi truck in the middle of the convoy approached, he noticed that it was carrying a saucer-shaped object.
 The saucer-shaped object, according to the witness, had a classic flying saucer UFO shape, with a wide body that tapered to very thin edges.
-It looked like a flying saucer UFO, according to the witness, but it had no visible cockpit, windows or distinctive markings.
+It looked like a flying saucer UFO, according to the witness, but it had no visible cockpit, windows, or distinctive markings.

 “I passed within a hundred or so feet of the semi going in the opposite direction,” the truck driver wrote in the report submitted to NUFORC.
 “The semi was moving at a moderate speed and the area was somewhat illuminated and my 16-foot Penske truck was elevated so I had a clear view.”

-“It [the saucer-shaped object] was dull metallic grey, with thick short legs coming from the center bottom like fence posts, and a thick central body tapering to very thin edges,” he added.
+“It [the saucer-shaped object] was dull metallic gray, with thick short legs coming from the center bottom like fence posts, and a thick central body tapering to very thin edges,” he added.

 “[The saucer-shaped object] encompassed the whole trailer and was hanging over the edges with no cockpit or windows or markings.”